-The Memorial assists teachers and other stakeholders in order to carry out the requirements of section 1003.42(2)(g), Florida Statutes.
-The Memorial provides education about the history of the Holocaust and serves as an integral part of Florida's commitment to Holocaust education.
+The memorial assists teachers and other stakeholders in order to carry out the requirements of s.
+1003.42(2)(g), Florida Statutes.
+The memorial provides education about the history of the Holocaust and serves as an integral part of Florida's commitment to Holocaust education.